Reina Scully: Translating career and work in anime

 Scully is also known for her translating career, which she stated began in high school: "I've been translating and interpreting professionally since high school for a myriad of different companies so I was already well trained in that job field and wanted to gear it towards entertainment, which is when I started laser focusing on translating Japanese dramas and anime [for English audiences]."
 Her translating credits include Akame ga Kill! and Baby Steps.

 Her translating skills led her to a career working with Crunchyroll.
 She appeared on the company's "Anime Academy" panel at Anime Expo 2018.
 Scully has also been noted for being a personality on Crunchyroll's YouTube channel and podcast.

 In addition to her career on YouTube and in translating, Scully has also provided the voices for characters in RWBY and Urahara.

-In May 2019, Scully produced MECHA-UDE, a Kickstarter-funded anime series and temporarily released the pilot episode onto her YouTube channel.
+In May 2019, Scully produced Mecha-Ude, a Kickstarter-funded anime series and temporarily released the pilot episode onto her YouTube channel.
+In September 2022, Pony Canyon announced that an anime television series adaptation has been green-lit.